BradleyCodeU/bradleycodeu.github.io/_gdad/html/clubgoalslists.md

 Finally, give either directions to the office or directions to purchase/download/install your games as an ORDERED list.
 For example...

-Directions to Our Office Building:
+Directions to Download our Games:

   1. Find some pixie dust and sprinkle it on yourself
   1. Think of a wonderful thought